piecedigital/p-cms/readme.md

 1. Restart MongoDB with access control: `mongod --auth`

-In order to connect to the database with authentication enabled use this command: `mongo -u "<username>" -p "<password>" --authenticationDatabase "admin"`
+In order to connect to the database with authentication enabled use this command and use your admin logins: `mongo -u "<username>" -p "<password>" --authenticationDatabase "admin"`

 **NOTE**: Be sure to change the credentials in `index.js`.